Foreign leaders greet Modi on India's 75th Independence Day | Politics

 - India

-A number of foreign leaders greeted Prime Minister Narendra Modi on India's 75th Independence Day on Sunday with his Nepalese counterpart Sher Bahadur Deuba expressing best wishes for continued progress and prosperity.
+A number of foreign leaders greeted Prime Minister Narendra Modi on India's 75th Independence Day on Sunday with his Israeli counterpart Naftali Bennett wishing India many more ''incredible accomplishments''.

-Australian Prime Minister Scott Morrison wished India and the Indian community in Australia a joyous Independence Day, said his country cherishes close partnership with India built on trust, respect and shared values.
+Australian Prime Minister Scott Morrison wished India and the Indian community in Australia a joyous Independence Day, saying his country cherishes close partnership with India built on trust, respect and shared values.

+Modi replied, ''Thank you for your kind greetings, my friend @ScottMorrisonMP.
+India too cherishes its increasingly vibrant partnership with Australia, based on shared values and robust people-to-people links.''
+The Israeli prime minister said his country cherished friendship with India and Indian people, and wished for many more incredible accomplishments.

 Responding to his tweet, Modi said, ''Thank you for your warm Independence Day greetings, Lyonchhen @PMBhutan.
 All Indians value the unique and trusted ties of friendship we share with Bhutan.''
 Thanking Deuba, Modi said people of India and Nepal are united by our shared cultural, linguistic, religious and family linkages.